TrovoLtd/TrovoWebsite/src/TrovoWebsite/TrovoWebsite/Content/Agile_Value.md

 I added my weight to this by suggesting that it's *extremely unlikely* that any business person alive would be able to provide a sensible answer to either of these questions outright, but that this is precisely the sort of logical twister-game that software engineers often put them in.
 I also promised that I'd re-use these examples to explain how the Business Model Canvas might provide a useful point of reference to help answer them.
 So here goes.

 The answers to both questions depend on the right-hand side of the canvas, in particular "Customer Relationships", "Customer Segments" and "Channels", and also the "Revenue Model" at the bottom.
 In the case of "how do we model discounts?", the bulk of the answer is covered by "Customer Segments" and "Customer Relationships".
-If you're working in a niche, business-to-consumer segment with an intermittent relationship with the customer, and your revenue model involves trying to get rid of stock quickly (as a lot of them do), then you'd tend towards modelling discounts at the item level.
+If you're working in a niche, business-to-consumer segment and only intend to have intermittent relationships with your customers, but your revenue model involves trying to get rid of stock quickly (as a lot of them do), then you'd tend towards modelling discounts at the item level.
 If you're stocking items with the intention of cross-selling them, and you also want to build long-running customer relationships by making them feel more valued, and that they're being canny and getting a bargain, perhaps you'd go for discounts at the basket level.
 Whereas if you're selling wholesale to tradespeople in more of a B2C model, you'd go for volume discounts.

 And as to which way around to model the dependency - that would depend on just how big a part of your relationship with the customer discounting is going to be: if you're after an exclusive-feeling relationship with a "high-end" segment, you ain't going to be discounting much, so you'd make the item the dominant class and have discounts depend on those, whereas if you're intending to pile any-old-stuff up high and sell it cheap, then it becomes all about the discount and the items themselves are secondary.